shurcooL-legacy/Conception/README.md

 Feel free to steal any good ideas you see here.
 My goal is to benefit the world as much as possible; personal gains are a lesser priority.

 I work on this project in my limited free time.
-All future development is done in the [Go version](https://github.com/shurcooL/Conception-go#conception-go).

 News
 ----